alexpate/www/readme.md

 # Hi there!
-This is the as-of-yet unpublished source code of my [personal site](http://alexpate.uk).
+This is the source code of my [personal site](http://alexpate.uk).

 ## What's the point of this repo?
-This repo is more for me.
-However, when I was first learning web development I learnt a lot looking at other developers code.
-Hopefully by open sourcing this, someone might find it useful.
+Besides being an obvious place for me to keep track of my code, I would like to think that someone might find this useful.
+Got any questions, send me an email.

-## The workflow
+## Installation
-- Local development
+Want to use this site locally?

+- `git clone` the repo somewhere safe
-- Commit changes to GitHub
+- Run `bundle install` to fetch dependencies
-- GitHub sends posthook to my server
-- Server pulls latest master and runs `jekyll build`
+- To serve the site, `jekyll serve`
+- The site should now be running at http://127.0.0.1:4000

 ## Say hello!
 Feel free to say hello over on twitter [@alexjpate](http://twitter.com/alexjpate).

-## To-do list
-- General speed optimisation
-- Sort out FOUT (TypeKit)